-Judy Gailen most recently designed the sets for Carmen for PORTopera, Our Country's Good and Marie & the Nutcracker at Bates College, Sondheim on Sondheim at Bowdoin College (where she is Adjunct Lecturer in Design), the premiere of Oceanside for Merrimack Rep, Giulio Cesare for Wolf Trap Opera, Other Desert Cities for Asolo Repertory Theatre, and La Bohème for PORTopera .
+Judy Gailen most recently designed the sets for The Niceties at Portland Stage Company, Sweat, Love & Information, The Threepenny Opera, Krazy Kat, and Sondheim on Sondheim at Bowdoin College (where she is currently Adjunct Lecturer in Design in the Theater & Dance Department), Precious Little for The Nora Theatre Company) A Midsummer Night's Dream, Our Country's Good and Marie & the Nutcracker at Bates College, the premiere of Oceanside for Merrimack Rep, Carmen and La Bohème for PORTopera, and Giulio Cesare for Wolf Trap Opera.
 Other recent credits include The Summer in Gossensass and Enjoy for Bates College, the sets & costumes for Memory House at Merrimack Rep and Two Jews Walk into a War at Geva Theatre Center, and sets for Ten Blocks on the Camino Real and Aimez-Vous Ionesco with Beau Jest Moving Theater (Provincetown Tennessee Williams Festival).